 Unlike bacteria, viruses are difficult to treat.
 Antiviral medications only work on a limited number of viruses.
 Treatment aims to reduce the severity of the symptoms and may include:

 - antiviral medication, given intravenously, if the virus is known to be susceptible to treatment with antiviral medication (such as the herpes simplex virus)

 - intravenous administration of medications to help reduce brain swelling

 - medication to prevent vomiting

 - medication to reduce fever, such as paracetamol

 - fluids to prevent dehydration, but not too much as this can worsen cerebral oedema (swelling of the brain).

 The severity of viral encephalitis depends on the particular virus and how quickly treatment was given.
-Generally, the acute phase of the illness lasts around one or two weeks, and the symptoms either disappear quickly or subside slowly over a period of time.
+Generally, the acute phase of the illness lasts around one or 2 weeks, and the symptoms either disappear quickly or subside slowly over a period of time.